monkeytypegame/monkeytype/QUOTES.md

 ## Creating Quotes

 After you have forked the repository, you can add your new quotes.
-(If you haven't already forked the repository, refer to this [section](#forking-monkeytype).)
-(Before continuing, make sure the quote's language exists in Monkeytype) Add this code in at the end of the quotes `./frontend/static/quotes/[language].json`:
+Before continuing, make sure the quote's language exists in Monkeytype.
+Add this code in at the end of the quotes `./frontend/static/quotes/[language].json`:

 ```
 {